NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/knowledge_base/_index.md

 ---
-title: "Knowledge base"
+title: Knowledge base
-subtitle: "Information hub on algorithmic fairness… [aanvullen @Ariën]"
-# meta description
-description: "This is meta description"
-draft: false
+subtitle: 'In this knowledge base we keep track of articles, books and other publications that are relevant to learn more about algorithmic fairness. '
+description: ''

 ---